Mitchell ZimmermanOf Counsel Fenwick & West LLP

 The City College of New York, B.A., 1963

-Admitted to Practice Member of the State Bar of California and member of the bar of the United States Supreme Court, the Courts of Appeals for the Seventh and Ninth Circuits, the District Courts of the Northern, Central and Eastern Districts of California.
+Member of the State Bar of California and the Bar of the United States Supreme Court, and other federal courts.